Create a Webhook

-Contentstack allows you to create webhooks that send real-time data to any third-party application or service when a set event occurs.
+Contentstack allows you to create that send real-time data to any third-party application or service when a set event occurs.

 To create a webhook, log in to your Contentstack account, and perform the following steps:

 - Go to your stack, and click the “Settings” icon on the left navigation panel.